 The award bodes well for whistleblowers who go to the CFTC, a relatively small agency whose whistleblower program generally gets little attention.
 Given the agency’s extensive regulatory portfolio, which includes the derivatives market, large awards can be expected when a whistleblower provides critical information and assistance in major enforcement actions.
 Libor settlements are one example.

-The $200 million award is an acknowledgement of the crucial role that the whistleblower played in financial regulatory enforcement actions in two countries.
+The $200 million reward is an acknowledgement of the crucial role that the whistleblower played in financial regulatory enforcement actions in two countries.
 Based on the award amount, it can be assumed that the CFTC and a foreign regulator collected a huge amount in penalties from the entity, reportedly Deutsche Bank, and stopped significant wrongdoing because of the whistleblower.
 This shows the great value of the CFTC whistleblower program for investors and the markets.

 The CFTC whistleblower award amount was based on US recoveries as well as those by an unnamed foreign regulator.
 However, CFTC Commissioner Dawn Stump opposed the CFTC’s decision to base part of the whistleblower award on recoveries by a foreign regulator.